 From Huasarancho, we went to Tarata.
-It had more infrastructure than Huasarancho, with several dozen of its buildings being made of something other than adobe.
-The service was in full swing when we arrived, but like many Latino churches, one can come and go during the service without causing a fuss.
+[On the way there, we passed through an arch at the edge of a town called Cliza.]
+Tarata had more infrastructure than Huasarancho, with several dozen of its buildings being made of something other than adobe.
+The Tarata church service was in full swing when we arrived, but like many Latino churches, one can come and go during the service without causing a fuss.
 This is one thing I like about the Latino churches I have visited; the service isn't all programmed like in many churches attended by my fellow Anglos.

 I had to look for a rest room in Tarata too, and initially, the facilities offered were similar to those in Huasarancho, only there was a door and obvious treads for one's feet were molded into the concrete floor.
 Roberto eventually found someone who allowed me to use a detached restroom at his house, which was more like what I was used to.
 This was very helpful, since it had a real three dimensional toilet.

-The service ended at about 2:00 and some members began serving rice and chicken (aroz con pollo) to anyone who wanted it.
+The service ended at about 2:00 in the afternoon, and some church members began serving rice and chicken (aroz con pollo) to anyone who wanted it.
 Of the churches I visited in Bolivia, the Tarata church is one I would really like to visit again.

 On one of my last nights in Bolivia, I went to a local video store to rent a tape containing Mexican news broadcasts of the 1991 total solar eclipse.
 I was not able to go until about eleven p.m., and since the store was only about six blocks away, I was inclined to walk to it.
 I'd been told it was safe to be out at night in that part of town, so I decided to go for it.
 Roberto sent his oldest daughter with me so she could translate and keep me from getting lost.
 As we were on our way, I noticed that quite a few people were out, and some even had children with them.
 It was a very pleasant time and the night time temperature was warm, considering the 2500 meter elevation of Cochabamba.